isabella232/OfficeDocs-O365ServiceDescriptions-pr.it-IT/Office365-ServiceDescriptions/exchange-online-service-description/permissions.md

 - **Ruoli dell'utente finale** Questi ruoli, assegnati mediante i criteri di assegnazione dei ruoli, consentono agli utenti di gestire le proprie cassette postali e i gruppi di distribuzione di cui sono proprietari.
 I ruoli dell'utente finale iniziano con il prefisso  `My`.

-I ruoli definiscono le autorizzazioni che consentono ad amministratori e utenti di eseguire le attività rendendo disponibili i cmdlet per coloro ai quali sono stati assegnati quei ruoli.
-Poiché nell'interfaccia di amministrazione di Exchange e in Exchange Management Shell vengono utilizzati i cmdlet per gestire Exchange Online, la concessione dell'accesso a un cmdlet consente all'amministratore o all'utente di eseguire l'attività in ogni singola interfaccia di gestione di Exchange Online.
+Roles give administrators and users permissions to perform tasks by making cmdlets available to those who are assigned the roles.
+Because the Exchange admin center (EAC) and Exchange Management Shell use cmdlets to manage Exchange Online, granting access to a cmdlet gives the administrator or user permission to perform the task in each of the Exchange Online management interfaces.

-Le autorizzazioni basate sui ruoli di Microsoft Online Services si sovrappongono a quelle di Exchange Online in due diversi modi.
-Come prima cosa, gli utenti designati come amministratori globali o amministratori dei servizi in Microsoft Online vengono automaticamente assegnati al gruppo del ruolo Gestione organizzazione in Exchange Online.
-Come seconda cosa, gli utenti designati come amministratori dell'assistenza tecnica in Microsoft Online vengono automaticamente assegnati al gruppo del ruolo Assistenza tecnica in Exchange Online.
-In caso contrario, i due modelli di sicurezza vengono gestiti separatamente.
+The role-based permissions for Microsoft Online Services overlap with those of Exchange Online RBAC in two ways.
+First, users who are Global Administrators or Service Administrators in Microsoft Online are automatically assigned to the Organization Management role group in Exchange Online.
+Second, users who are Help Desk Administrators in Microsoft Online are automatically assigned to the Help Desk role group in Exchange Online.
+Otherwise, the two security models are managed separately.

 > [!IMPORTANT]
 > Alcuni dei ruoli disponibili nella versione locale di Microsoft Exchange Server 2013 potrebbero non essere disponibili in Exchange Online.